Certificates issued prior to 1986 do not expire. Certificates issued since 1986 are valid for 10 years.

-To verify the American Board of Orthopaedic Surgery Board Certification status of an orthopaedic surgeon (diplomate), please complete the form below.
+To verify the American Board of Orthopaedic Surgery Board Certification status of an orthopaedic surgeon (diplomate), please complete the form above.
 Orthopaedic surgeons certified since 1986 must maintain their certification by completing continuing medical education activities and practice-improvement activities in a process known as MOC.
 Prior to taking their recertification examination an ABOS diplomate must submit a list of surgeries performed within a set period of time and participate in a stringent peer-review process in order to assure the public that they are respected by their peers and practicing ethical orthopaedic surgery.
 For ABOS diplomates initially certified prior to 1986, the MOC process is not required, yet many of these diplomates are voluntarily participating in the MOC program.
 The ABOS does not issue certificate numbers.

 Note: You must enter a last name or state to search the directory.
+If you search by name and state and you do not see the orthopaedic surgeon you are looking for, then try searching by name only.

 There are several reasons why an orthopaedic surgeon may not show up in the search results.